Hybrid subconvexity bounds for twisted $L$-functions on $GL(3)$: Analytic separation of variables

 \section{Analytic separation of variables}

-Our goal in the section is to handle $\Psi_{\sigma}^{\pm}(x;D)$.
-We follow the approach in Young \cite{young2014weyl}.
+Our goal in this section is to handle $\Psi_{\sigma}^{\pm}(x;D)$.
+We follow the approach in Young~\cite{young2014weyl}.
 The following argument will need the stationary phase method.
-We'll use the following lemma (see \cite[Lemma 8.1 and Proposition 8.2]{blomer2013distribution}). \begin{lemma} Suppose that $w$ is a smooth weight function with compact support on $[X, 2X]$, satisfying $w^{j}(t) \ll X^{-j}$, for $X \gg 1$ (in particular, $w$ is inert with uniformity in $X$).
-Also suppose that $\phi$ is smooth and satisfies $\phi^{(j)}(t) \ll \frac{Y}{X^j}$ for some $Y \gg X^{\varepsilon}$.
+We'll use the following lemma (see~\cite[Lemma 8.1 and Proposition 8.2]{blomer2013distribution}). \begin{lemma} Suppose that $w$ is a smooth weight function with compact support on $[X, 2X]$, satisfying $w^{(j)}(t) \ll X^{-j}$, for $X \gg 1$ (in particular, $w$ is inert with uniformity in $X$) and $j\geq0$.
+Also suppose that $\phi$ is smooth and satisfies $\phi^{(j)}(t) \ll \frac{Y}{X^j}$ for some $Y \gg X^{\varepsilon}$ and $j\geq1$.
 Let

 \begin{enumerate} \item If $\phi'(t) \gg \frac{Y}{X}$ for all $t$ in the support of $w$, then $I \ll_A Y^{-A}$ for $A$ arbitrarily large. \item If $\phi''(t) \gg \frac{Y}{X^2}$ for all $t$ in the support of $w$, and there exists $t_0 \in \bbR$ such that $\phi'(t_0) = 0$ (note $t_0$ is necessarily unique), then